Kenanshakra/oblig1ClientServer/README.md

 5.Receive the HTTP response message from the server using the recv() method of the client socket object.
 6.Print the HTTP response message on the console.

+Task 3:
-Task 3: Making a multi-threaded web server to implement a multithreaded server that is capable of serving multiple requests simultaneously.
+Making a multi-threaded web server
+To implement a multithreaded server that is capable of serving multiple requests simultaneously.
 Using threading, first i created a main thread in which my modified server listens for clients at a fixed port.
 When it receives a TCP connection request from a client, it will set up the TCP connection through another port and services the client request in a separate thread.
 There will be a separate TCP connection in a separate thread for each request/response pair.